Lighting & UVB

 UVB is a type of ultraviolet radiation naturally emitted by the sun.
 It’s critical to helping animals’ bodies make vitamin D3.
 Vitamin D3 is very important for building and maintaining strong bones, especially in diurnal reptiles.
 Vitamin D3 deficiency leads to Metabolic Bone Disease, discussed in the Health chapter of this guide.

-Blue tongue skinks’s UVB needs are not considered as urgent as that of basking lizards such as bearded dragons or uromastyx.
-In fact, the matter is a frequent topic of debate in the blue tongue skink community.
+Blue tongue skinks and UVB is a frequent topic of debate in the hobbyist community.
 It has been shown that BTS can be raised, bred, and maintained for decades without UVB, so technically it is not required for their survival.
-However, studies and veterinarians agree that dietary vitamin D3 and synthesized D3 (from UVB) are metabolized differently.
-Ultimately, the choice whether to provide UVB is up to you.
+However, studies and veterinarians agree that dietary vitamin D3 and synthesized D3 (from UVB) are metabolized differently, and reptiles exposed to appropriate amounts of UVB have higher (read: healthier) levels of vitamin D in their blood as compared to those that are supplemented only.

 Since blue tongue skinks are cold-blooded, they rely on their environment to provide the heat needed to function.
 The best way to achieve this is to provide a temperature gradient so the skink can self-regulate according to his/her needs.
 Use a temperature gun like the Etekcity Lasergrip 774 for instant, accurate information on your skink’s environment.

 Never use a heat rock!
+These are not the same as a basking stone, since they are heated from inside with electrical wiring.
 Heat rocks are infamous for burning reptiles, so long story short: don’t do it.

 Maintaining the right humidity is important for helping your skink shed easily, as well as prevent illnesses like respiratory infections.
 As a general rule, Australian species thrive around 40% humidity, and Indonesian species require 60-80% humidity.
 However, this still varies depending on what species you have: